AvaHayako/recipe-chrome-extension/README.md

 # recipe-chrome-extension
-CS 250 project with Aidan, Natalia, Violet, and myself.
+CS 250 project by Aidan, Natalia, Violet, and Ava.
 A google chrome extension that personalizes and simplifies online recipes.